aptos-labs/aptos-core/developer-docs-site/docs/tools/aptos-cli/use-cli/use-aptos-ledger.md

 The `aptos` tool can be used with your Ledger device to sign any transaction.
 This is the most secure way to sign transactions, as your private key never leaves your device.

+NOTE: It is highly recommended to use `Ledger Nano S Plus` or `Ledger Nano X` devices.
+The `Ledger Nano S` device has very limited memory and may not be able to sign most of the transactions.
+If you are trying to sign a transaction that is too big for your device to handle, you will get an error `Wrong raw transaction length`.

 ## Blind Signing

 Before you begin, make sure you have `Blind Signing` enabled on your Ledger device.
 Otherwise you will not be able to sign transactions.